ryanwang520/api-docs/source/includes/_drawings.md

       "product_id": "19923123", // not exist for custom price items
-      "sku": "sku1", //  not exist for custom price items "price": 3.5, //   not exist for custom price items "unit": 3.5, //   not exist for custom price items },
+      "sku": "sku1", //  not exist for custom price items "price": 3.5, //   not exist for custom price items "unit": "FT", //   not exist for custom price items },
     {
       "name": "product2",